-An alibi is one of the most effective criminal defense strategies no matter the case type.
+Alibis are one of the most effective criminal defense strategies no matter the case type.
 An alibi means you were somewhere else or with someone else at the time the crime allegedly occurred, typically meaning that you couldn’t possibly have been the perpetrator.
 There is often a disclosure of the Alibi during a criminal case.

 Here are some good examples of alibis and how to get the legal help you need after being arrested for a criminal offense.